 Each Connecting Church is able to designate in their Church Settings the maximum distance they're willing to travel to serve a family that has a Community Partner offering to help (Connecting Church Radius).
 This allows the church to be a Connecting Church in a way that aligns with their own ministry's vision and capacity.

 Why a CarePortal Card?

 Having a reloadable debit card helps money flow as easily as possible, allowing Connecting Churches to focus on relationships.
-When a Community Partner donates to our CarePortal Fund to cover a particular need, the Connecting Church that commits to meeting that need will see the funds seamlessly loaded to their CarePortal Card.
+When a Community Responder donates to our CarePortal Fund to cover a particular need they want to help with, the Connecting Church that commits to meeting that need will have the money seamlessly loaded to their CarePortal Card.
 We handle the donation, processing fees and tax donation letters to keep things simple for both the Connecting Church and anyone who offers to help.

 Once you're an approved Connecting Church, your church's Primary Point Person can request CarePortal Cards for each leader with the role of Connecting Church Leader, as needed.
 The CarePortal team will review your request and after approval, your CarePortal card will be sent in the mail and your point person will begin seeing emails from responders in the community who want to partner with your church to meet needs.
-Check out this article if you need to go deeper into how to become a Connecting Church.
+Check out this article to see how to become a Connecting Church.